Tree Work Applications

 Anyone proposing to carry out works to trees within a Conservation Area is required to give the Local Planning Authority six weeks prior notice before carrying out works on any tree over 75mm in diameter (or 100mm if the works are being carried out to improve the growth of other trees) measured at 1.5 metres high.
 This gives the Authority the opportunity to consider making a Tree Preservation Order.

-Applicants are encouraged to seek the advice of an arboriculturalist or discuss the proposal informally with the Local Planning Authority before making such an application.
+Applicants are encouraged to seek the advice of an Arboriculturist or their local Tree Contractor before making such an application.

 Your application will be part of the public register and be accessible via the Council’s planning applications system and can in certain circumstances be copied to neighbours and other third parties.
 You should draw our attention to any sensitive private information which you would not wish made available in this way.